seqscope/cartloader/docs/vignettes/pipelines/xenium.md

 S3_DIR=/s3/path/to/s3/dir                 # Recommend to use DATA_ID as directory name, such as s3://bucket-name/xenium-v1-humanlung-cancer-ffpe
 ```

-!!! info "How to Define Scaling Factors for Xenium?"
+!!! question "How to define Scaling Factors for Xenium?"

     `--units-per-um` means "coordinate units per micrometer" in your raw transcript coordinates.
     For the Xenium example dataset in this tutorial, coordinates are already in µm, so use `--units-per-um 1`.